Spilled Water on Hard Drive? Guide to Water Damage Recovery

 Corrosion

-• Speed: Corrosion starts quickly and continues as long as moisture or residue is present.
+• Speed: Corrosion begins rapidly and continues while moisture or residue is present.

-• Type of Liquid Matters: Salt water is extremely corrosive.
-Sugary or acidic drinks also cause aggressive corrosion and leave sticky residues.
-Even “clean” tap water contains minerals that cause corrosion and leave deposits.
+• Liquid Type: Salt water is highly corrosive.
+Sugary/acidic drinks also cause aggressive corrosion and leave residues.
+Tap water contains minerals causing corrosion.

 Contamination

-• Platter/Head Damage: Residue on platters can interfere with the read/write process, cause the heads to stick (stiction), or even lead to head crashes if the heads impact particles while spinning.
+• Platter/Head Damage: Residue on platters can interfere with reading, cause head stiction, or lead to head crashes.

-• Heat Damage: As stated, heat poses a significant risk to drive components.
+• Heat Damage: Heat poses significant risks to delicate drive components.

-• Rice Ineffectiveness: Rice cannot reach internal moisture or residues and adds contamination risk.
+• Rice Ineffectiveness: Rice cannot reach internal moisture/residues and adds contamination risk.

-There is no safe or effective DIY method to fully dry and decontaminate the internal or external electronic components of a hard drive after significant liquid exposure.
+No safe DIY method fully dries and decontaminates hard drive components after significant liquid exposure.

 Don't Let Data Loss Ruin Your Business